gmacario/gmacario.github.io/_posts/2017-03-31-trying-volumio-on-rpi3.md

 In my example this get the assigned IP Address: 192.168.12.105.

 Browse `\\volumio.local` ==> Does not work from my Windows 10 laptop (WHY???)

-TODO: Insert screenshot

-TODO: What should I do now???

 Try logging into the device via SSH: